Our strategies cover major asset classes.

 Using that prediction, we invest in the S&P 500 only on the ~33% of days when it is statistically likely that the market will increase in value.
 On days when we don't have a strong opinion on market direction, it is better to play it safe and hold cash, which is less volatile than equities and still earns some interest.
 And rather than stay invested and lose money on days when the market is likely to be down, we try to profit from those downturns.

 QII attains market neutrality by alternating long and short positions.
 Because QII might be either long or short the market on any given day, QII is correlated with equities over short-term time frames.
 However, because it switches positions rapidly, there is negligible correlation with the market over time frames of greater than a few months.
-We think this makes QII a great alternative asset solution for our clients.
+We think this makes QII a great solution for our clients.